AdaVotex141/JAVA-CW-2023/README.md

     ->if the table already exist->alter->can't find table!?????
     ->insert into also has this question->
     **useTable** ERROR!！！！！！！！！
     √ ->write a useTable test
     √ **useDatabase** ERROR!!!!!!!
     create->use->OK
     use->ERROR!!!!!!!!!!!!!!!!!!!!!
 2. √ **EXTENDS** commandHandler->multiple classes
 3. **SELECT**:data reader printout -method
+ select *
 4. **workFlow ERROR**
    1. √ drop table ERROR, drop database OK->change the filePath
    2. √ attribute added in a new line->delete the added new line in addAttribute